samhh/bukubrow-host/README.md

 FLAGS:
     -h, --help                Prints help information
-        --install-brave       Install the native messaging host for Brave.
-        --install-chrome      Install the native messaging host for Chrome.
-        --install-chromium    Install the native messaging host for Chromium.
-        --install-firefox     Install the native messaging host for Firefox.
-        --install-vivaldi     Install the native messaging host for Vivaldi.
-    -l, --list                Print all bookmarks in a list to stdout.
-    -V, --version             Prints version information
+        --install-brave       Install the native messaging host for Brave --install-chrome      Install the native messaging host for Chrome --install-chromium    Install the native messaging host for Chromium --install-firefox     Install the native messaging host for Firefox --install-vivaldi     Install the native messaging host for Vivaldi -l, --list                Print all bookmarks in a list to stdout -V, --version             Prints version information

 OPTIONS:
-    -o, --open <ID[,ID]>    Open bookmark(s) in the browser by ID.
+    -o, --open <ID[,ID]>    Open bookmark(s) in the browser by ID
 ```

 ## Prerequisites